probins/map-make/README.md

 This is fine for one-off maps, but is unwieldy for maps you want to reuse, so the *map definition* (mapDef) can be saved for future use.

-This is a JSON object stored in a file which can be loaded from a url.
+This can be a JSON object stored in a file which can be loaded from a url.
 There are some examples of mapDef files in `https://github.com/probins/map-make-samples`.

+It can also be a `<mapdef>` custom element defined in the HTML file.

 In addition, parameters can be specified as key-value pairs in the query string.